 Holgado could have flown to Madrid to see the minister, but he wanted his efforts to capture attention, and to be more media-worthy, and so in early 2015 he came up with the idea of a justice march.
 But rather than just a march for Juan, Holgado envisioned a protest for all those families caught in limbo, who still didn’t know the identity of the criminals who had killed their loved ones.

 Holgado’s lawyer, Jose Miguel Ayllon, who had replaced Cosano at the second trial, helped put Holgado in contact with other parents in a similar situation; people he could meet en route to Madrid.
-Two more volunteers, who worked for the “New Day” charity in Carmona, near Seville, set up a Facebook page for Holgado’s project, and coordinated with their contacts in town halls throughout Spain, so that he would be met by someone in each place he stopped.
+Two more volunteers, who worked for the “New Day” charity in Carmona, near Seville, set up a Facebook page for Holgado’s project, and coordinated with their contacts in town halls throughout the country, so that he would be met by someone in each place he stopped.